top of page

 The noun 'recompense' has its origins in Old French, where it was spelled as 'recompens.'
 It is derived from the Latin word 'recompensare,' which is formed by combining 're,' meaning 'again,' and 'compensare,' meaning 'to weigh one thing against another' or 'to make up for.'
 In Latin, 'recompensare' signified the act of compensating or making amends for something, often by weighing the loss or injury against a suitable payment or reward.
 As the term transitioned into English, it retained its sense of compensation or payment given as a reward or in return for something, particularly to make up for a loss or injury.
 'Recompense' underscores the idea of balancing or making right through compensation, highlighting the act of providing something in return for what has been suffered or lost.

-Find the meaning of recompense
+Quiz: Find the meaning of the noun recompense:

 Try Again!